DHIMANvivek/Covid-19_Live-Tracking_Android_Project/README.md

 3. Tools Like Firebase and many others free open sources which is provided by google.
 4. PC - Laptop - for coding purpose, Mobile Phones - to run apps or checking there working.

+Requirement To Run Our Project :-
+1. Any Android Phone ( Above 4.0 Version )
+2. Android Tablet
+3. Android Tv

 this information is provided early on 12-05-2021

 so we will do add some more features to our applications but the things which is mentioned above is stick and permanent :)